expo/expo/packages/html-elements/README.md

   - This package takes full advantage of [`react-native-web` a11y rules](https://github.com/necolas/react-native-web/blob/master/packages/docs/src/guides/accessibility.stories.mdx) whenever possible.
   - The `H1` component will render an `<h1 />` on web, a `UILabel` on iOS, and a `TextView` on Android.
 - Every component excepts styles from the `StyleSheet` API.
-- TypeScript works for iOS, Android, and web, no need to monkey patching types.
+- TypeScript works for iOS, Android, and web, no need to monkey patch types.
 - This package is completely side-effect free!
-- Components are tested with `jest-expo-enzyme`.
+- Every component is tested with `jest-expo-enzyme`.

 ## Setup